MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-validation-trace.md

 ## Environment validation completed with failures (LC0223)

-Occurs if one or more extensions in the environment failed to validate on the next major of BC.
+Occurs if one or more extensions in the environment failed to validate on the next major of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 ### General dimensions